 For multiple consecutive years, numerous global surveys consistently rank Singapore among the cleanest cities in the world.
-It’s such an incredible achievement that, as a Singapore Permanent Resident, you may be wondering about this claim.
+It’s such an incredible achievement that, as a Permanent Resident (Understand more), you may be wondering about this claim.
 Nevertheless, simply walking through the streets of this garden city is more than enough testament to this fact.
 Even the most densely populated areas in our country boast some of the cleanest shared public spaces you will ever find — and this achievement certainly was not made possible without years of concerted effort from multiple fronts.

 Cleanliness Begins With Education